Nozbe/Michael.team/README.md

 - vid - YouTube ID of the video
 - vim - Vimeo ID of the video (not yet implemented)
 - tags (which are defined in data/main.yml) - I'm planning on using only defined tags
+- js - javascript script to include, it includes scripts.js and launches on page load the script, (eg. js: dice - which launches dice() function from script on page load), exception is "redirect" because it includes the redirect.js entirely.
+- header - replaces the header part of the page with a custom header, like in dice we wanted to have shorter header with a link
+- head - opportunity to add something to the "head" section of the page, usually used for adding podcast icons to subscribe to our podcasts (eg. head: '<meta name="apple-itunes-app" content="app-id=1012329770" />')

 ### 2. The structure of the site will be very simple: